-Emilie Aries’s brilliant article for The Huffington Post sheds light on the “hot mess” trend among young women.
-She asserts that over the last few years, it has become in vogue for women to not only come across as frazzled, insecure, disheveled, anxious, overworked, and tired, but for them to embrace it.
-Aries attributes this in large part to how women are portrayed in pop culture.
-We’ve been convinced that these traits make us charming or enchantingly “adorkable.”
-Watch 10 minutes of any show that has the word “girl” or “girls” in the title and you’ll see her point.
-The tagline for Girls, “almost getting it kind of together,” is literally the national motto of hot messes.
+In The Huffington Post, Emilie Aries examination of the trendiness of being a “hot mess” for young women.
+According to her article, it has become popular for women to act and/or appear frazzled, insecure, disheveled, etc. Not only that but these same women have been known to accept this as part of their identity.
+Aries attributes this, in large part, to how women are inaccurately portrayed in pop culture.
+We’re led to believe that the same traits that make us disorganized and clumsy also make us charming or enchantingly “adorkable.”
+Just watch 10 minutes of any show with “girl” or “girls” in the title and you’ll see her point.
+The tagline for Girls—”almost getting it kind of together”—is literally the national motto of hot messes.

 That’s why I want to thank Aries for calling pop culture out on this and asking that we shift away from the “hot mess” trend and toward the “owning your success” trend.
 I’m not saying I want to see a bunch of women who look like Victoria’s Secret supermodels playing rocket scientists with perfect lives.
 Yet it would be nice to see a character who says, “I am not going to try to go to my 9 a.m. spin class, show up late, look terrible, and not enjoy the workout because I was working until midnight.”

-As sweet as being adorkable is, owning your success is even cuter and, as Aries points out, can be a real turn on:
+While being adorkable may have its perks, owning your success is even cuter and, as Aries points out, can be a real turn-on:

 “Other women in comedy and music in particular are showing us there’s an alternative way.
 Beyoncé.
 Janelle Monáe.
 Nicki Minaj.
 Tina Fey.
 Amy Poehler.
 All of these women take their business seriously, are unapologetic for their success, and show that while we all struggle to balance love and a rewarding career, we don’t need to play down our accomplishments to date.
 I just wish there were more 20-somethings to list here.”